AbdifatahIbrahimSh/git-learning-repo/README.md

 ## Image
 this is the image ![image](https://www.pexels.com/photo/a-woman-sitting-on-a-stool-with-her-hair-in-a-bun-28302550/)

-> lorem ipsum is the first person to go to that place
+> This is how a blockquote is formatted in markdown.

 ## this is js code
 `console.log("hello world")`